maxbader/Arduino-CMake-Template/README.md

 mkdir build
 cd build
 cmake ..
-make demo_blink.upload # to upload compile, link and upload a demo program make demo_flash.upload # to upload compile, link and upload a demo program
+make demo_blink.upload # to upload compile, link and upload make demo_flash.upload # to upload compile, link and upload
 ```
+3. New cmake targets can be added by using the __arduino__ macro.

 #Updates
-##2015-09-04
+##2015-09-05
 Markus Bader
 - Tested with Ardunio Zero
 - Macros added